dschalk/JS-monads-part5/README.md

 This page picks up where [JS-monads-part4](http://schalk.net:3099) left off, but with the Monad "ret()" method re-defined, and a new type of monad named "Monad$".

-A drawback of the approach taken in parts 1, 2, 3, and 4 of this series is that older versions of m were not being garbage collected.
-They persisted on the heap even when there was no reference to them.
-Instead of religously clinging to a "no-mutations" policy, I opted for "One Big Mutable Object" sulution.
-This

 ## One Big Mutable Object

 For any instance of Monad m, m.ret(v) give m the value v.
 In other words, m.ret(v) results in m.x === v.
 This result can be accomplished through mutation by setting m.x = v, but we don't do that.
 The m.ret(v) creates a new monad named "m" with value v.